charlesxucheng/aws-study-notes/vpc.md

 **Difference between a NAT gateway and a NAT instance:** A NAT gateway is a managed AWS service that allows EC2 instances in private subnets to connect to **the internet, other VPCs, or on-premises networks**.
 A NAT instance is an EC2 instance in a public subnet that allows instances in private subnets to connect to the internet, other VPCs, or on-premises networks.

+The NAT gateway should be placed in a public subnet because it needs a Public IP address and a direct route to the Internet Gateway (IGW).

 You can use a private NAT gateway (and a transit gateway) to enable communication between networks even if they have overlapping CIDR ranges.

 A NAT gateway supports network address translation from IPv6 to IPv4, popularly known as NAT64.
 NAT64 helps your IPv6 AWS resources communicate with IPv4 resources in the same VPC or a different VPC, in your on-premises network or over the internet.
 You can use NAT64 with DNS64 on Amazon Route 53 Resolver or use your own DNS64 server.